NCAR/piwrf-teachingbox/pages/faq.md

 The instructions can be found in the first teaching box or at https://github.com/NCAR/pi-wrf

-### What is Github and Why are is this project primarily distributed through it?
+### What is Github and Why is this project primarily distributed through it?

 Github is a repository hosting service that helps teams and commumunity manage software development projects.
 Many of today's technology companies, universities, and developers use github as part of their everyday workflow.
 Because this PiWRF Teachingbox and PiWRF modeling project is a community developed project we have hosted it on github so that users can contribute and have access to the source code.
 Github has a wonderful tools at https://education.github.com/teachers